Tsai-Hyun-Joong/Ubuntu-18.04-RTX-2080-Ti-Driver-cuda-10.0-cudnn-7.0-tensorflow-gpu-Anaconda-Tutorial/README.md

         ``` sudo chmod a+r /usr/local/cuda/include/cudnn.h /usr/local/cuda/lib64/libcudnn* ```

 * # Hey, Just Wait.

-    * There are plenty of tutorials you can find to install the driver, CUDA and cuDNN,
-    so I don't describe them in sooo detail.
-(For example, if you have dual graphics cards in your laptop, trouble may happen.)

     * Up to now, if everything is ok.
 Go Fighting!!!